adrianhuebner/JavaExercises/README.md

     - True if the age within 13-19
     - False if the age is not within 13-19

+### MinutesToYearsAndDayCalculator

+- Create a method that takes in a long (minutes)
+    - Need to calculate the years and days from the minutes

+### IntEqualityPrinter

+- Create a method that takes in three ints (firstNumber, secondNumber, thirdNumber)
+    - Check to see if numbers are equal or different
+        - Otherwise print "Neither all are equal or different"

 ## Method Overloading Challenges

 ### SecondsAndMinutes